SPIR-IT Summit Chennai

-Few weeks back I got an invite from TIE Chennai for an event called SPIR-IT Summit.
-First thing that caught my attention was the venue, it was Theosophical Society in Adyar (Chennai), famous as a green haven inside Chennai city.
+A few weeks back I got an invite from TIE Chennai for an event called SPIR-IT Summit.
+The first thing that caught my attention was the venue, it was the Theosophical Society in Adyar (Chennai), famous as a green haven inside Chennai city.
 The event was for CXOs titled “Inner Resilience to Outer Agility”, claiming to be a conference on leadership, consciousness and technology.
-It is half-day by-invitation event limited to 60 participants, organized by Madras Management Association (MMA) and IT Wing of Brahma Kumaris.
-The talk will explore strategies to become Resilient under pressure and learn techniques to restore personal well-being.
+It is a half-day by-invitation event limited to 60 participants, organized by the Madras Management Association (MMA) and the IT Wing of Brahma Kumaris.
+The program explored strategies to become Resilient under pressure and learn techniques to restore personal well-being.

-I have performing Yoga for more than 15 years including meditation technigues which are both useful tools to destress our busy mind & body.
-At the same time I am not a fan of self improvement lectures or spirituality courses, as I feel these have to come from yourself rather from learn from talks.
-Anyways, I registered and attended the event today, as I was intrigued by what the SPIR-IT summit will talk, that too for IT Professionals, plus the curiosity to visit Theosophical Society where I haven’t been before.
+I practise Yoga for more than 15 years including meditation techniques which are both useful tools to destress our busy mind & body.
+At the same time, I am not a fan of self-improvement lectures or spirituality courses, as I feel these have to come from yourself rather than being something that you can learn from talks.
+Learning from a guru as an understudy is different.
+Anyways, I registered and attended the event today, as I was intrigued by what the SPIR-IT summit will talk about, that too for IT Professionals, plus the curiosity to visit the Theosophical Society which I haven’t been to before.

-- Only 3% of our mindfulness is present in the moment, 97% we think of past or future.
+- Only 3% of our mindfulness is present at the moment, and 97% of us think of the past or future.
 Happiness is a present activity, you can’t relive that you were happy in the past or anticipate being happy in the future.

 - Resilience is the ability to respond to changing scenarios.
 We need to develop this.
-It’s the opposite to stress.
-Look at Green Bamboo that grows in Brazil, it bends and bends, stays that way after it is dried.
-Motivate yourself and adapt resilience.
+It’s the opposite of stress.
+Look at Green Bamboo that grows in Brazil, it bends and bends, and stays that way after it is dried.
+Motivate yourself and adapt to resilience.

 - Agility – To be agile is that you understand chaos.

-- Think of only those that needs to be thought.
-We invest time on what holding us down, rather than what’s our natural position.
+- Think of only those that need to be thought of.
+We invest time in what holding us down, rather than what’s our natural position.
 Reduce clutter, be selective and at times be crazy too.

 - Be More, Do Less; Get More Done.

-To help in reducing stress (Tension) you can use the following formulae, which shows that reducing Pressure (both real and unreal) and/or increasing resilience reduces Tension.
+To help in reducing stress (Tension) you can use the following formulae, which show that reducing Pressure (both real and unreal) and/or increasing resilience reduces Tension.